At Autumn's End

 "Kelda love, what's eating you?
 You're acting jumpier than a mother squirrel."

 Kelda trembled as her husband talked, focusing more on one of the words that he said, then his actual message.
 Did he already know?
 No that was impossible.
 Kelda, trying to recover, shrugged her shoulders, as she put the dishes in the sink to wash.
 But when Bofur continued to study her, she gave up on pretenses.
-She couldn't hide anything from him, even when it was
+She couldn't hide anything from him, even when it was a surprise.

 "Bofur. . .
 I have something to tell you, and I don't quite know how to say it. . ."